port-labs/port-docs/docs/complete-use-cases/microservice-dependency-mapping.md

 Click [**HERE**](https://github.com/port-labs/demo-node-poject-npm) for the relevant files for this use-case.
 :::

 First of all, in this scenario we will be mapping our `package-lock.json` file, as opposed to our `yarn.lock` file.
-There are some small differences in their structure.
+There are also some small differences in the project structure.

 Since this is a single-microservice project use-case, we removed the `MICROSERVICE_PATH` parameter, we also changed the logic of the scanner to match the different file structure and format.